nicoleump/ga-dsiplus/roadmap/Blogging.md

 * Keep time to read around 6 to 7 minutes.
 * Never publish on Monday but instead shoot for Tuesdays or Saturdays.
 * Use a simple call to action to end all your articles for the most recommends.
-* Plan to post at least one blog every other week when job searching
+* Plan to post at least one blog every other week when job searching.
 * For every blog you post on Medium, copy it to LinkedIn (Double your exposure!)

 **For every project, write a blog post!**